markusgoller/markus-goller/content/blog/weather_station_backup.md

 # Weather Station Backup:
 Backup for the [WeeWX](http://www.weewx.com/)-configuration of the Renkfore WH2315 radio weather station:
-A detailed description can be seen in the main article [weather_station](https://markus-site.at/weather-station.html).
+A detailed description can be seen in the main article [(Weather Station)](https://markus-site.at/weather-station.html).
 Docs have been taken from the [WeeWX docs-site](http://weewx.com/docs/usersguide.htm#backup).

 # The following files and folders have to be copied:
 * Configurations (/etc/weewx/weewx.conf)
-* Skins and templates(/etc/weewx/skins)
+* Skins and templates (/etc/weewx/skins)
-* Custom code or extensions(/usr/share/weewx/user)
+* Custom code or extensions (/usr/share/weewx/user)
 * Database (/var/lib/weewx/weewx.sdb)  ...do not make a copy of the SQLite database between in the middle of a transaction!

 # Here is an excerpt from what I have copied:
 ```bash
 (base) unix@unix-TUXEDO:~/dev/weather_station_backup$ scp -r pi@raspberrypi:/etc/weewx/weewx.conf .
 (base) unix@unix-TUXEDO:~/dev/weather_station_backup$ scp -r pi@raspberrypi:/home/weewx/skins .

 ```